nickdowse/RailsMagicClipboard/README.md

 Insert CSS, Javascript or HTML (including from .html.erb files) from your clipboard into a .css.sass, .js.coffee or .html.haml file using `"super+k+v"`.
 The copied data will be inserted into your file as SASS, CoffeeScript, and HAML respectively.
 Perfect for copying straight from Stack Overflow.

-This plugin is intended to be very much a background worker.
+This plugin is intended to be very much something you install and forget about until your co-worker leans over your shoulder and is absolutely amazed.
 To that end, I recommend mapping `"super+v"` to the `"rails_magic_clipboard"` command in your user key bindings.
+This mapping is of course completely optional.

 ```json
 # Preferences/Key Bindings - User